wumiguo/JedAIToolkit/README.md

 For more details on the functionality of these methods, see [here](http://www.vldb.org/pvldb/vol9/p312-papadakis.pdf).

-### Block Processing
+### Block Cleaning
 Its goal is to clean a set of blocks from unnecessary comparisons, which can be either *redundant* (i.e., repeated comparisons that have already been executed in a previously examined block) or *superfluous* (i.e., they involve non-matching entities).
-The implemented methods are grouped into *block-refinement* ones, which operate on the coarse level of entire blocks, and *comparison-refinement* ones, which operate on the fine level of individual comparisons.
-The latter category mostly involves Meta-blocking methods.
+Its methods operate on the coarse level of entire blocks.

 The following methods are supported:
 * Block-refinement methods